mannd/epcalipers-windows/README.md

 [GNU GPL v3 license.](http://www.gnu.org/licenses/gpl.html).

 ## Dependencies
-The app uses .NET 8 and WinUI 3, but will be published as a self-contained package, meaning it should not be necessary to install either of these on your computer.
+The app uses .NET 9 and WinUI 3, but is published as a self-contained package, meaning it should not be necessary to install either of these on your computer.
 The target OS is Windows 11 or later, though it should run on later versions of Windows 10